 Consider the impact of public transit on Toronto's economy.
 The city's extensive network of subways, streetcars, and buses has made it easier for people to commute to work, reducing the need for car ownership and lowering transportation costs for residents.
 This, in turn, has contributed to a more productive and resilient workforce.
 Additionally, transit-oriented development—where businesses and housing are built around transit hubs—has spurred economic growth in neighborhoods across the city.

 For small businesses, public transit can be a lifeline.
-A well-connected transit system ensures that customers can easily reach local shops, restaurants, and services, which is especially important in areas where car ownership is not feasible.
-By supporting public transit, cities can create a more dynamic and inclusive economy that benefits everyone.
+A well-connected transit system ensures that customers can easily reach local shops, restaurants, and services — the direct link between transit access and local business growth is especially strong in areas where car ownership is not feasible, and the foot traffic that frequent bus and rail service generates is what sustains the small-business ecosystem in these neighborhoods.

 Accessibility and Inclusivity in Public Transit